Philosophy, Computing, and Artificial Intelligence

 donkeys to construct his counterexample.

-The truth-conditions for the following sentences with the indefinite NP a donkey
+The truth-conditions for the following two sentences

-If John owns a donkey, he feeds
+If John owns a donkey, he feeds it.

 Every farmer who owns a donkey feeds it.